Questions and Answers about Stormwater

 About Fees and Rate Structure

-The flooding in 2006 was the most destructive since 1881.
-El Paso received what amounted to a year’s worth of rain in two days, which caused serious damage throughout the city.
-Stormwater system improvements had been inadequate because of a lack of dedicated funding, leaving flood control projects to compete with other City priorities.
-In response to this problem, the City Council established a stormwater utility that would be operated and maintained by EPWU and supported by monthly user fees.
+In 2006, a major storm caused city-wide flooding when El Paso received a year's worth of rain in two days.
+The storm caused more than $200 million in damage to businesses and homes and $115 million in damage to the city's stormwater system.
+Stormwater improvements had been deferred due to of a lack of dedicated funding, and many facilities were undersized or in need of maintenance.
+In response to this problem, the City Council established a stormwater utility that would be operated and maintained by El Paso Water Utilities and supported by monthly user fees.

-Why was the Public Service Board selected to oversee stormwater utility operations and maintenance?
+Why was El Paso Water Utilities selected to oversee stormwater system operations and maintenance?

-In selecting the Public Service Board to oversee the stormwater utility, the City Council acknowledged the Board’s expertise in managing the region’s water resources and the city’s complex water, wastewater and reclaimed water systems.
-The Board also has a proven track record in financial management, which is evidenced by its superior bond rating.
-The Public Service Board has received national and international recognition for excellence in operations and management, while maintaining some of the state’s lowest rates for water and wastewater service.
+EPWU has expertise in managing the region's water resources and the city's water, wastewater and reclaimed water systems.
+It also has a proven track record in financial management, which is evidenced by its superior bond rating.
+EPWU has received national and international recognition for excellence in operations and management, while maintaining rates that are among the lowest in the state.

 What is involved in managing El Paso's stormwater drainage?